 Pre-emergent can only be done in the spring before the seeds germinate.

-Treatments normally need to be made for several years to provide control for this persistent grassy weed.
+Treatments normally need to be made for several years to provide any measure of reduction for this persistent grassy weed.
+It can not be eliminated and is not guaranteed.

-A healthy, thick lawn moweed at the correct height is the best defense against crabgrass.
+A healthy, thick lawn mowed at the correct height, and regular deep watering to prevent stress is the best defense against crabgrass.

 Crabgrass is invasive and will spread through a lawn, eventually crowding out desirable grasses.
-Treat as soon as you can by hand-pulling or pre-treating.
+Treat as soon as you can by hand-pulling.

-LawnSavers can rid your lawn of an existing problem and work with you to reduce its re-occurrence.
+LawnSavers can help reduce crabgrass in your lawn over the years and work with you to reduce its re-occurrence through proper lawn management.

-Pre-emergent treatment helps to reduce seeds from germinating in the first place by creating a protective barrier in the soil.
+Spring Pre-emergent Corn Gluten treatment in the spring helps to reduce seeds from germinating in the first place by creating a protective barrier on the soil that reduces seed germination. (up to 40% less germination over 2-3 years)

 You must not rake or disturb the soil after application. (over-seeding is not recommended until fall)

-Post-emergent treatment involves pulling plants before they go to seed.
+Post-emergent treatment involves your partnership in pulling plants before they go to seed, and mowing with a bag attachment to reduce spread of the seed.